 FreeCAD is another Free CAD software which you can use to edit any STL file.
 Using the same file we have used above, we will just go through the process that allows you to start customizing your STL files.

-The one crucial step to go through before starting is to convert the model into solid, similarly to what we have done above with 123D Design, but here it takes a bit a number of steps.
+The one crucial step to go through before starting is to convert the model into solid, similar to what we have done above with Tinkercad, but here it takes a bit a number of steps.

 Open FreeCAD and select Part Design